 Look at all stages of your production workflow for opportunities to incorporate 3D printing.

-Look at the potential for new products and production techniques.
+Look at the potential for new product designs and production techniques.

 3D printing is not typically a fabrication method that gives rise to greater economies of scale.
 Nor does it typically lower material costs for products currently mass produced from readily available inputs (although in both cases exceptions do exist).
 As a result, many manufacturers overlook the use of 3D printing simply because they do not see an opportunity for it to lower the cost of their current output.
 This approach fails to recognize 3D printing’s inherent ability to manufacture more complex products without higher cost.
 Manufacturers have an opportunity to add complexity to products, which could potentially differentiate them more effectively, and provide greater utility to the consumer.
 This increase in utility would naturally command a higher price.
 In the case of mature markets where margins are tight, this could be a game changer!
 Therefore, an effective alternative to making products cheaper using 3D printing, is the prospect of making products which are more valuable.